The Seven Seals

 “On that day they will be terrified, stricken by the Lord with great panic.
 They will fight their neighbors hand to hand.” -Zechariah 14:13

-B – The red horse was clearly understood by the readers of John’s day.
+B – The fiery red horse is given a large sword with the authority to take peace from the earth.
+The red horse was clearly understood by the readers of John’s day.
 They would associate this with rebellion and civil disorder.
 Slaughter and bloodshed would naturally follow.